-In 2019, Romania's total agricultural imports reached \$9.4 billion, a 4.6 percent increase over 2018, 80 percent of which were sourced from other EU Member States (MSs).
-Germany, Hungary, Poland, and the Netherlands were Romania's major trading partners in 2019.
-Major Romanian imports include meat, fruits and nuts, dairy products, bakery products, food preparations, soybean products, vegetables, spirits, cereals, and oilseeds.
-Major Romanian exports include grains, oilseeds, live animals, poultry and bovine meat, protein meals, food oils, bakery products, meat preparations, water, and wines.
+In 2020, Romania's total agricultural imports reached \$10.2 billion, an 8 percent increase over 2019, 80 percent of which were sourced from other EU Member States (MSs).
+Germany, Hungary, Poland, and the Netherlands were Romania's major trading partners in 2020.
+Meat, horticulture, dairy, feed ingredients, and beverages were the major product import categories in 2020, while exports consisted of grains, oilseeds, live animals, and fats.

-The United States was a top-20 supplier of food and agriculture to Romania in 2019 with \$163.2 million in total food and agricultural exports.
-U.S. food preparations, sunflower seeds, soybean meal, distilled spirits, and nuts were the top categories and accounted for about 65 percent of total trade.
-U.S. goods flow into Romania either directly from the United States (mainly bulk and intermediate) or are transshipped through the other western EU ports of entry in Italy, the Netherlands, Germany, and the United Kingdom.
+The United States is a top-20 supplier of food and agriculture to Romania.
+Valued at \$177 million in 2020 (up 8 percent from 2019), U.S. goods flow into Romania either directly from the United States (mainly bulk and intermediate products) or are transshipped through the other western EU ports of entry in Italy, the Netherlands, and Germany.
+Food preparations, sunflower seeds, soybeans, distilled spirits, and nuts were the largest categories and accounted for 70 percent of total U.S. food and agricultural trade to Romania.